|SUMMIT||PROGRAM||SPEAKERS||SPONSORS & EXHIBITORS||REGISTER|

 Dr. Wesley A. Olson is the Leader of the Surveillance Systems Group at MIT Lincoln Laboratory.
-The group develops surveillance and decision support architectures and technologies to enable the future transportation system.
+The group develops surveillance and decision-support architectures and technologies to enable the future transportation system.

-Dr. Olson leads the development of technologies to improve aviation safety and, since 2010, has led the development of the next generation collision avoidance/detect and avoid system – ACAS X. He is involved in other research and development efforts to safely integrate new airspace entrants such as large and small Unmanned Aircraft Systems as well as Advance Air Mobility (AAM) aircraft.
+Dr. Olson leads the development of technologies to improve aviation safety and, since 2010, has led the development of the next-generation collision avoidance/detect and avoid system – ACAS X. He is involved in other research and development efforts to safely integrate new airspace entrants, such as large and small Unmanned Aircraft Systems as well as Advance Air Mobility (AAM) aircraft.
 He serves as technical advisor to the US panel member on the ICAO Surveillance Panel and the Airborne Collision Avoidance Subgroup, provides technical leadership on several RTCA special committees, and is a participant on the Air Traffic Control Association Blue Skies Initiative team.

 Prior to joining MIT Lincoln Laboratory, Dr. Olson served for 22 years in the US Air Force, where he held positions including Associate Professor and Deputy Head, Department of Behavioral Sciences and Leadership at the USAF Academy as well Deputy Director for Operations at the Air Force Flight Standards Agency.
 He is a rated pilot with 3,500 flight hours in the C-5, C-21, and TG-7 aircraft and holds an FAA Air Transport Pilot rating.
 He has Ph.D. and M.S. degrees in Engineering Psychology from the University of Illinois and a BS in Human Factors Engineering from the United States Air Force Academy.

-Elizabeth Soltys is Raytheon Technologies (RTX)’s Intelligence & Space Director of the Advanced Air Mobility / Uncrewed Aircraft System Traffic Management Global Campaign.
+Elizabeth Soltys is Raytheon Technologies (RTX)’s Intelligence and Space Director of the Advanced Air Mobility / Uncrewed Aircraft System Traffic Management Global Campaign.
 She is responsible for the furtherment of civil UAS expanse.
 Her portfolio focuses on regulatory, policy, engineering, and advancing concepts in this nascent market.
 Prior to joining RTX, Elizabeth achieved 30+ years of aviation experience before she retired from the Federal Aviation Administration (FAA).
-She directed many activities with emphasis in research and full-scale development and system deployment; and tackled countless regulatory/policy issues.
+She directed many activities with emphasis in research and full-scale development, and system deployment, and tackled countless regulatory/policy issues.
 She also managed a system engineering portfolio of contracts with an estimated value of $6.4 billion, the largest set of awards in FAA history.
 Since 2012 she has been on the forefront of UAS integration as well as countering and defeating non-cooperative assets.
-Soltys’ private-sector experience also includes working as a structural engineer designing skyscrapers for DeSimone Consulting Engineers, NY, NY and Mergers & Acquisitions for Kidder Peabody of General Electric Co, NY, NY.
-She holds a Bachelor’s in Architectural Engineering (Structural Engineer) a Bachelor of Science in Applied Mathematics, and an MBA in Finance and Accounting.
+Soltys’ private-sector experience also includes working as a structural engineer designing skyscrapers for DeSimone Consulting Engineers, NY, NY, and Mergers & Acquisitions for Kidder Peabody of General Electric Co, NY, NY.
+She holds a Bachelor’s in Architectural Engineering (Structural Engineer), a Bachelor of Science in Applied Mathematics, and an MBA in Finance and Accounting.
 Soltys has also held multiple adjunct mathematics professor positions—Pennsylvania State University, Richard Stockton State University, and Atlantic Cape Community College.

 Vice President of Business Development